OpenResearchInstitute/ka9q-sdr/README.md

 Other modules in the package provide miscellaneous functions and/or start more complex planned features.
 None have especially complex user interfaces; most take only a few command line arguments and can run as background daemons.

-'Funcube'
+They are given in alphabetical order

+"aprs"

+This unfinished module accepts decoded AX.25 frames from the "packet' module, extracts APRS position data from a selected station, computes the azimuth, elevation and range to that station from a specified point, and commands antenna rotors to point at the transmitting station.
+This was written specifically for tracking high altitude balloons.

+'funcube'

-The 'funcube' module takes I/Q data from a locally connected FCD and multicasts it over the local LAN.
+This module takes I/Q data from a locally connected FCD and multicasts it over the local LAN.
 It accepts unicast commands to tune the radio and set analog gains.
 It will automatically reduce gain to avoid A/D saturation.
 Similar modules will be written for other SDR front ends such as the SDRPlay and RTL-SDR that will either talk directly to the hardware or through "shimware" such as SoapySDR.

-'IQrecord' and 'IQplay"
+'iqrecord' and 'iqplay"

-The 'iqrecord' and 'iqplay' modules perform the functions suggested by their names. 'iqrecord' accepts multicast I/Q or PCM audio streams and writes them to disk.
+These modules perform the functions suggested by their names. 'iqrecord' accepts multicast I/Q or PCM audio streams and writes them to disk.
 Gaps in the multicast stream due to lost packets or silence suppression are seeked over in a recording to maintain the correct sample count and playback timing.
+With a file system that supports "holes", disk blocks need not be allocated to these silent periods.

 Raw I/Q streams are written into files named as 'iqrecord-xxxxxx-n' where xxxxxx is the RTP SSRC (Stream Source Identifier) and 'n' is a